crypto-moo/react-native-light-date-picker/README.md

 Lightweight date picker

 - There is no other integration, and you can even take DatePicker.js out and use it directly.
-- IOS use DatePickerIOS and Android use DatePickerAndroid
+- IOS use DatePickerIOS and Android use DatePickerAndroid
 ![alt](./Snapshot/snapshot_ios.png)
 ![alt](./Snapshot/snapshot_android.png)